-Dr. Clémence Belleannée, Ph.D., is a researcher at the CHU Research Centre of Quebec-Laval University and Assistant Professor in the Department of Obstetrics, Gynecology and Reproduction since 2014.
-After obtaining her doctorate at the Université François Rabelais de Tours in France, Dr. Belleannée completed two postdoctoral fellowships, one at Laval University and the other at Harvard Medical School / Massachussets General Hospital, where she received the 2009 Epithelial Transport Group Young Investigator award.
-Two of her publications have received a special mention from the Faculty of 1000 (F1000), for their application in Andrology.
+Dr. Clémence Belleannée, Ph.D., is Associate Professor in the Department of Obstetrics, Gynecology and Reproduction and researcher at the Research Center of the CHU de Québec-Université Laval since 2014.
+After obtaining her doctorate at François Rabelais University from Tours in France, Dr. Belleannée completed two post-doctorates, one at Laval University and the other at Harvard Medical School/Massachusetts General Hospital where she received the Epithelial Transport Group Young Investigator award in 2009.
+In 2021, the important contribution of her work in andrology was highlighted by the prestigious Matthew P. Hardy Young Andrologist Award she received by the American Society of Andrology.

 2705, boulevard Laurier